rodrigoPM/idt-stackoverflow/dataProfiling/README.md

 Our dimensional model is based on the StackOverflow data set, the needs that it will solve are the following:

-- The total of questions asked during a defined period.
+1. ¿What is the total number of questions asked during a defined time?
-- The percentage of questions that have been answered over the years.
+2. ¿What is the percentage of questions that have been answered during a defined time?
-- The day of the week that you have had the most questions answered within a defined period.
+3. ¿What is the day of the week and month of the year with the highest number of questions and answers?
-- Users with the highest reputation.
+4. ¿Which users have the highest reputation?
-- Users who have contributed the most by solving questions for a defined time.
+5. ¿Which users have solved the most questions?
-- The questions that have had the most visits during a period.
+6. ¿Which questions have had the most views?
-- Which technologies are the most frequently asked questions during a period.
+7. ¿What technologies are the most frequently asked questions about?
-- The answers with the highest votes during a period.
+8. ¿What are the most favorited and highest rated questions that were created over a period of time?
-- The increase in questions during quarantine compared to previous years.
+9. ¿What is the behavior of the questions asked during the pandemic period compared to previous years?
-- The answers that have received the most feedback.
+10. ¿What are the questions that have received the most feedback?

 These are just some of the questions that we could answer, it is hoped that the dimensional model will allow analytical users to be able to answer more types of questions.